Ethno USA

 How does Ethno work?

-Ethno is based on peer-to-peer workshops wherein participants from around the world teach each other music from their respective cultures.
-Musicians are asked to prepare a song or tune in advance.
-All teaching and learning is done by ear and participants are divided into workshop groups by section — rhythm, melody, wind, vocal etc. Ethno artistic mentors are present before and during workshops to lend a helping hand.
-During an Ethno, participants probably attend 15-16 workshops and learn as many tunes.
-It all culminates in public showcases which can be standalone concerts, or connected to a larger festival.
-Ethnos also make professional audio recordings and livestream their concerts.
+Ethno is based on peer-to-peer workshops where participants from around the world teach each other traditional folk music from their own cultures.
+Musicians are asked to prepare a song in advance.
+All teaching and learning is done by ear, and participants are divided into workshop groups in sections (for example, rhythm, melody, wind, vocal, etc.).
+Ethno artistic mentors are present before and during workshops to guide the groups and prepare for the final performances on large stages and audio-video recordings.

-Ethno has ten full scholarships for Ethno USA available to deserving musicians within the US who are representative of the country’s vast cultural diversity.
-You can indicate on the application if you’d like to be considered for a scholarship!
+Ethno has full scholarships for Ethno USA available to eligible musicians around the world who are representative of their country’s vast cultural diversity.
+You can indicate on the application if you’d like to be considered for a mobility scholarship.
+All are welcome to apply!